llwang8/Udacity-frontend-p2-interactiveResume/README.md

-## Udacity Data Analyst Nanodegree
+## Udacity Data Analyst and Frontend Nanodegrees

-# Intro to Data Analysis
+# JavaScript Basic

 This course makes introduction to the world of data analysis.
 I learned how to go through the entire data analysis process, which includes: